 Feel, Fuel & Noise

-• Handling: These two products are constructed as backpack blowers, allowing you to comfortably carry their big engines and massive fuel tanks.
+• Manufactured as backpack blowers, these two products are equipped with large engines and spacious fuel tanks, offering comfortable carrying while you work.
 In the PB-580H, you'll find a hip throttle, whereas the 150BT offers a throttle on the blower tube, granting you the freedom to use your hand more easily.
 Whether you prefer the hip-mount or tube-mount is entirely up to your preference, and whether you prioritize ease of access or operational flexibility.

 CFM & MPH